 IUCN Status (at time of posting): Data Deficient

 Miscellaneous Notes: Aipysurus apraefrontalis was historically believed to be endemic to reefs around the Ashmore and Cartier Islands, where it hadn't been seen since 1998.
 In 2010, the IUCN assessed the snake as Critically Endangered.
 In 2015, specimens were found in coastal Western Australia in Exmouth Gulf, Roebourne, and Broome, as well as the Arafura Sea and in 2018 the IUCN reassessed the snake as Data Deficient.
 Studies in 2021suggest that the coastal population may represent a new, undescribed species, which means true A. apraefrontalis may truly be endemic to the Ashmore and Cartier reefs and could be functionally extinct.
 However, also in 2021 ROVs with cameras recorded a live specimen of A. apraefrontalis in the mesophotic zone of the Ashmore Reef, suggesting the species is still extant.
-However, until specimens are collected and compared by morphologic analysis, there is no way to know if the current sea snakes in the Ashmore Reef are true A. apraefrontalis or members of the coastal population that have migrated to the reef.
+However, until specimens are collected and compared by morphologic and molecular analyses, there is no way to know if the current sea snakes in the Ashmore Reef are true A. apraefrontalis or members of the coastal population that have migrated to the reef.

 bmathison1972